deployphp/docs/getting-started.md

 |--current -> /home/elfet/new.xu.su/releases/20150513120631
 ```

-On next deploy will be create new directory in `releases`, and `current` symlink will be pointed to new release only in end.
-By default Deployer keeps 3 releases in `releases` dir, you can increase this by setting this option: `set('keep_releases', 3)`.
+Next, deploy will create a new directory in `releases`, and `current` symlink will be pointed to new release only at the end.
+By default Deployer keeps the last 3 releases in `releases` dir, you can increase this by setting this option: `set('keep_releases', 3)`.

-If something goes wrong during deployment procces, or something wrong with your new release, simple rollback to previos succesful deploy:
+If something goes wrong during deployment procces, or something is wrong with your new release, simple rollback to previous succesful deploy:
 ```
 dep rollback prod
 ```